deim0s/DS3-SaveBackupTool/README.md

 # Dark Souls III - Save Backup Tool

 Automated save backup tool for Dark Souls III utilizing rolling backups.
+Based on [EntityZero backup tool](http://www.nexusmods.com/darksouls2/mods/26) with some changes and customizations.

 ## Configuration
 This tool requires the configuration file *config.properties* located in the same directory as the executable, containing the following information: